VirusLabIT/Bluetooth-spammer/README.md

+<h1>!this is a FORK of the original bluetooth spammer The original creator added lovespools (dont use it, it will cause the app to crash!!!)!</h1>

 # Bluetooth LE Spam <a href="https://discord.gg/x4e4Gma585">![Discord](https://img.shields.io/discord/1170266776731406386?label=Discord&link=https://discord.gg/x4e4Gma585)</a>

 This project focuses on utilizing the built-in Bluetooth Low Energy (BLE) functionality of Android smartphones to create Phantom Bluetooth Device Advertisements, similar to what is known, for instance, in the case of the Flipper Zero.
 While there are other apps available that provide similar functionality, the objective of this app is to enhance convenience and user-friendliness in the process.